 Ultimately, AAI's comments boil down to the argument that other remedies would be better than those contained in the proposed settlement.
 At some points, AAI contends that nothing short of a full prohibition of the merger would be adequate to redress the harm alleged in the Complaint.
-At other points, it suggests a variety of modifications to the proposed Final Judgment.
+At other Start Printed Page 34754points, it suggests a variety of modifications to the proposed Final Judgment.
 Although AAI concedes that “this Court is not authorized to re-write the consent decree,” it appears to invite the Court to do exactly that.
 However, the Department in a Tunney Act proceeding must show only that the settlement is “within the range of acceptability or `within the reaches of the public interest.' ” As set forth in the CIS and as discussed above, the Department believes that the proposed Final Judgment is not only “reasonably adequate,” but that it provides effective, carefully tailored relief that will prevent the anticompetitive harms alleged in the Complaint.
 Nothing in AAI's comments should dissuade this Court from concluding that entry of the proposed Final Judgment is in the public interest.

 The Consumers Federation of America (“CFA”) is an association of three hundred nonprofit organizations that promote consumer issues through research, education, and advocacy.
 Consumers Union (“CU”), the publisher of Consumer Reports, is a non-profit that provides consumers with information, education, and policy advice on a range of issues affecting consumer health and welfare.
 Both CFA and CU met with the Department and filed comments with the FCC relating to this transaction.
 While CFA/CU's “initial take” on the acquisition was that it should be blocked, CFA/CU now believes that “the FCC and the DOJ have put together a set of conditions and enforcement measures that * * * protect consumers and promote the public interest.”
 Specifically, CFA/CU argues that the proposed Final Judgment's licensing conditions, which require the JV to match the best practices of its peers, as well as the proposed Final Judgment's prohibitions on restrictive contracting practices, will better ensure the availability of programming for online video distribution.
 CFA/CU not only believes that the licensing provisions are enforceable, but that the proposed Final Judgment provides the Defendants with strong incentives to reach commercially reasonable agreements without invoking enforcement mechanisms.
 For these and other reasons, CFA/CU concludes that “[c]onsumers and competition will be better off as a result of the judgment than if the merger had been denied.”